aws-samples/unified-data-operations/README_dev.md

 ptpython
 ```

-Type the following in the ptpython console:
+Type the following in the ptpython console:fs.s3a.aws.credentials.provider

 [optional] only if you encounter errors with the larger snippet bellow:
 ```python